 Budgeting is one of those things that has taken me a long time to learn.
 It also seems that budgeting is one of those things that many people seem to ignore these days, it seemed to go out of fashion in the mid noughties.
 This approach to finances has resulted in misery for thousands of people in North America and the UK.
 Whether or not it is deliberate that people neglect their finances in this way, or it’s a lack of financial education, only they will know for themselves.
 For me anyway it was a combination of the two.
 Never really understanding how to budget and largely ignoring that fact.

+For those of us that are having to learn how to budget as adults, then the sooner you try and get to grips with your finances the better.
 The banking institutions where heavily blamed for the crash in 2008 because it seemed that the lenders didn’t perform any due diligence when lending to people.
 In fact they almost encourage irresponsible lending as this enabled them to make large sums of money.
 It doesn’t seem right that some of the richest organisations in the worlds largest economies profit from other peoples misery.

 However, budgeting is straightforward and something that should be seen as essential not optional.
 It’s baffling that I didn’t put some of the following techniques into practice much earlier.
 A large number of men and women typically are unsure of the right way to budget, me included.
 Being able to keep a record of your spending, your incomings and also outgoings each and every month, quarter, or year, no matter what time period you need to budget for, is without a doubt one of the best life skills I have learnt in the last couple of years.

 It does take discipline, and also keeping an eye on your incomings and your outgoings.
 Here are a few practical tips:

 Write a list of all your incomings and outgoings.
 I know this is boring but it is the start of any good financial plan.